obokhove/wetropolis20162020/feedback/README.md

 Notes, future work:
 - sockets should be in one shielded box;
 - extra cover on back of Galton-board set-up/marble run;
-- fix drainage city, use screw fittings and water collection box, with two valves (one in measurment device and one into reservoir)
+- fix drainage city, use screw fittings and water collection box, with two valves (one in measurment device and one into reservoir); done 28-03 with 1 valve; balancing of drain pipe such that it is horizontal using a piece of woods is a bit sketchy;
 - secure drain pipes (one below seam and one at end of river);
 - buy small toy houses;
 - add switch board with several cases: normal one, climate one, extra flooding one, drought one, climate and drought and let audience analyse by observation which one is on.
 Do maths and progam options in Arduino;